-Julie B. Wolter, Psy.D. is a Clinical Psychologist, licensed in New Hampshire.
+Julie B. Wolter, Psy.D. is a Clinical Psychologist, licensed in Rhode Island and New Hampshire.
 She specializes in couples therapy and individual therapy and counseling with adults struggling with relationship issues, low self esteem, and anxiety.
 Dr. Wolter obtained her doctoral degree in clinical psychology from the Illinois School of Professional Psychology – Chicago Northwest Campus (accredited by the American Psychological Association) in 2002 and received her masters degree in clinical psychology from the same school in 1998.
 Dr. Wolter graduated with a Bachelor of Arts Degree in Psychology from the University of Illinois – Chicago in 1995.
 Dr. Wolter has been in private practice specializing in couples therapy and relationship issues since 2006.
 Prior to that, Dr. Wolter was employed as a Child and Family Therapist at Riverbend Community Mental Health’s Children’s Intervention Program, helping children and families presenting with a wide variety of mental health challenges and school issues.

-Warren E. Schwartz, Psy.D. is a Clinical Psychologist, licensed in New Hampshire.
+Warren E. Schwartz, Psy.D. is a Clinical Psychologist, licensed in Rhode Island and New Hampshire.
 He specializes in therapy and counseling for adults.
 Dr. Schwartz obtained his doctoral degree in clinical psychology from the Illinois School of Professional Psychology - Chicago Northwest Campus (accredited by the American Psychological Association) in 2001 and received his masters degree in experimental social psychology from the University of Missouri – St. Louis in 1996.
 His most recent position was Coordinator of Adult Services at Riverbend Community Mental Health - Twin Rivers Counseling Associates, where he provided psychological services to clients and training and supervision for clinical staff.
 Since 1998, he has had the privilege of working with adults and adolescents, presenting with problems varying widely in nature and severity.